maxkueng/somascrobbler-api/README.md

    URL through which the web interface will be accessible including the port number unless you're using one of the default ports.

- - `dv.debugendpoint` *(string; optional; default: /debug/console)*: The endpoint
-   for TV.
-This is not protected so it should be changed to something long and cryptic.

 Configuration options can also be provided through environment variables.
 For example, the valirable key for `lastfm.apikey` would be `SOMASCROBBLERAPI_LASTFM_APIKEY`.